50 interesting facts about Earth

 From extreme climates to peculiar creatures, here are some top facts about Earth.

-On May 8, 1978, climbers Reinhold Messner and Peter Habeler became the first to summit Everest without the aid of oxygen.
+On May 8, 1978, climbers Reinhold Messner and Peter Habeler became the first to summit Everest without the aid of oxygen, according to the journal Respiratory Physiology and Neurobiology.
 Messner described his feelings upon reaching the top like this: "I am nothing more than a single narrow gasping lung, floating over the mists and summits."

 To find the world's longest mountain range you'd have to look down, way down.
-Called the mid-ocean ridge, the underwater chain of volcanoes spans some 40,389 miles (65,000 km).
+It is called the mid-ocean ridge, and the underwater chain of volcanoes spans some 40,389 miles (65,000 km), according to NOAA.
 It rises an average of 18,000 feet (5.5 kilometers) above the bottom of the sea.

 As lava erupts from the seafloor it creates more crust, adding to the mountain chain, which stretches around the globe.

 23. Coral reefs are the largest living structures

 Coral reefs support the most species per unit area of any of the planet's ecosystems, rivaling rain forests.
 And while they are made up of tiny coral polyps, together coral reefs are the largest living structures on Earth — a community of connected organisms — with some visible even from space, according to NOAA.